-Have an Attorney Review Your DUI Case for Free
+Have an Attorney Help With Your DUI Case

 If you have been arrested, booked, and charged with a DUI in Pennsylvania, you should know that the prosecution has plenty of resources at its fingertips to get a conviction.
 You have the right to defend yourself in a court of law, of course, but things will go much smoother if you have an attorney by your side.
-Before entering into a legal contract, though, have a DUI attorney review your Pennsylvania DUI case for free.
+Before entering into a legal contract, though, it may be in your best interests to meet with a Pennsylvania DUI attorney first.